 It’s been a very long time since I’ve posted anything regarding Hudspeth Games.
 Hell, it’s been a very long time since I’ve even had a working website to go along with the domain name.
-Well, now I’m back!
+Well, now I’m back in the saddle!

 So, I’ve been working on an RPG, off and on, for the past 16 years.
 And let’s be honest, it’s been more off than on.
 I would pick it up again every couple of years and diddle with the layout and editing.
 The core of the work had been finished since, goodness, something like 2010.
 But I was never very motivated to get that final editing finished.
 A couple of months ago, I realized that was in large part due to the widening gulf between what the game offered when I created it, and what the indie RPG market has brought forth in the time since.
 Subconsciously, I think I just wasn’t happy with it and knew it needed more work.
 Perfect the enemy of the good, and that sort of thing.